Renewable Energy To Remodel World Dominance Patterns

 Jacek Fior

 Jacek is an entrepreneurial type who sees opportunities all around.
 He engages in numerous climate related projects, including a magazine in Polish and English called ClimateNow!.
 One of his many passions, besides card tricks and mixology, is electric cars and their introduction on the market.
-Professionally, he works as a sales manager and moves freely on various product markets.
+Professionally, he has worked as a sales manager and moves freely on various product markets.
+Currently, he is a mayor of his home town in Poland.